‘That should not have happened’: How did a gun get past security at the Oklahoma State Fair

-OKLAHOMA CITY, Okla.
-(KFOR) — Oklahoma City Police said there was working metal detectors and an increase of security on Saturday when the shooting took place.
+OKLAHOMA CITY (KFOR) — Oklahoma City Police said there was working metal detectors and an increase of security on Saturday when the shooting took place.

 How the weapon got inside the gates is a big question fair staff and fairgoers are trying to figure out.